 Bullying is a form of negative and hurtful behavior that is prevalent among children and adolescents and is characterized by aggressive repeated behavior and an imbalance of power.
 Cyberbullying is the willful and repeated harm inflicted through the use of computers, cell phones, and other electronic devices.
 Any form of bullying is inconsistent with the philosophy of Central Catholic and the behavior of a Christian gentlemen.
 Allegations of harassment or bullying are investigated thoroughly, and, if proven accurate, are subject to stern disciplinary action (see pages 36-40).

-Activities

-Addressing Teachers

-Alcohol

-Assemblies

-Book Bags
+vide a broad Activities d to promote Addressing Teachers and is Alcohol but for the Assemblies activities the Book Bags

 Bookstore

 Bullying, Cyberbullying, Harassment